bikashdasha/coffee-shop-website/README.md

 A simple, visually appealing coffee shop landing page built with HTML, CSS, and JavaScript.

 ## 🌐 Live Demo
-> Coming soon — or upload to [GitHub Pages](https://pages.github.com/) to make it live!
+> Coming soon — or upload to [http://bikashdasha.github.io/coffee-shop-website/) to make it live!

 ## 📸 Screenshots
 ![screenshot](screenshot.png) *(add your screenshot here if available)*